bjornekelund/DXLogICOMScripts/README.md

 done using any source code editor (*notepad++* is a good choice.)

 Any more sophisticated modification and/or extension of the scripts will greatly benefit from using Visual Studio.
-The community version is free of charge for individuals and open-source contributors. <visualstudio.microsoft.com/downloads>
+The [community](www.visualstudio.microsoft.com/downloads) version is free of charge for individuals and open-source contributors.

 Since the debugging facilities within *DXLog.net* are very limited, a more advanced SDK like Visual Studio is a great help.